SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ### **4. Non-Accurate Model**

-Another significant challenge in our project was model inaccuracy, as evidenced by the low accuracy rate achieved by using an external language model, OpenAI's GPT-3.5 Turbo, to perform text classification.
+Another significant challenge in our project was model inaccuracy, as evidenced by the low accuracy rate of using an external language model, OpenAI's GPT-3.5 Turbo, to perform text classification.

 <div align="center">
   <div style="position: relative; text-align: right;">